joeyharper52/joeyharper52.github.io/README.md

 # 🌌 PFTG-MinimalRelic

-Welcome to the official site for my original physics theory:
+Welcome to the official repository for my original physics theory:

 ## 🧭 A Universal Framework for the Pressure Field Theory of Gravity
 (**PFTG–MinimalRelic**)